Chart Color Schemes

 Health performance in St Marys is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-St Marys faces significant health challenges, as assessed by AreaSearch's mortality rates and chronic condition prevalence.
+St Marys faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.

 Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The area has approximately 53% private health cover, which is higher than the average SA2 area (~1,676 people).
-Mental health issues and asthma were found to be the most common medical conditions, impacting 8.2% and 6.8% of residents respectively.
-About 72.8% of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-Health outcomes among the working-age population are typical.
-The area has 12.1% of residents aged 65 and over (385 people), which is lower than the 19.3% in Greater Adelaide.
-National rankings for health outcomes are broadly in line with the general population.
+The rate of private health cover is approximately 53% of the total population (~1,720 people), which is higher than the average SA2 area.
+Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 8.2 and 6.8% of residents respectively.
+Conversely, 72.8% of residents declared themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+Health outcomes among the working-age population are broadly typical.
+The area has 12.5% of residents aged 65 and over (408 people), which is lower than the 19.2% in Greater Adelaide, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health